I woke up once with a weird thought about emotional eating and weight loss:

 My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.”

 Your goal is to outlast your struggle, to remain standing through the power of the Holy Spirit.

-Thank God for the struggle because through it, you are being changed into the image of our dear Savior, from glory to glory and from faith to faith!
+Thank God for the struggle because through through, you are being changed into the image of our dear Savior, from glory to glory and from faith to faith!

 Be blessed with health, healing, and wholeness,